KellerJordan/modded-nanogpt/records/track_1_short/2025-10-31_AdamSyncGradientHook/README.md

 # Adam Gradient Sync in Backward Hooks

-This PR improves the overall training time and avg training step time by moving the `DistAdam` reduce-gradient collectives for each model parameter out of the `step` method and into a backward hook.
+This PR improves the overall training time and avg training step time by moving the `DistAdam` gradient sync reduce-scatter collectives for each model parameter out of the `step` method and into a backward hook.
 The `step` method is then modified to iterate through the param groups and parameters in reverse order to benefit from this change by stepping parameters in later layers first.
-The parameters of later layers will have their backward hooks called sooner, which will have their gradient syncs triggered earlier and completed sooner.
+The parameters of later layers will have their backward hooks called sooner, which should result in their gradient syncs being triggered earlier and completed sooner.

 ## Timing and Validation